Who Can Participate?

-If your application is successful you will be emailed offering you a placement position.
-If in the rare circumstance your application is unsuccessful your $500 AUD deposit will be returned to you.
+- If your application is successful you will be telephoned by our Managing Director and offered a position.
+If in the rare circumstance your application is unsuccessful you will be advised by email.

-Seek medical advice and complete relevant vaccinations specific to your placement location
+- You will be advised to seek medical advice and complete relevant vaccinations specific to your placement location.

 If I apply will I be accepted?